bourumir-wyngs/serde-saphyr/README.md

 ```
 is not a valid YAML, closing bracket must be moved more to the right.

 Some parsers allow this deviation from thes rules, serde-saphyr does not.
-For those who want to retain very strict compatibility with serde-yaml, serde-yaml-bw can be better choice.
+For those who want to retain compatibility with serde-yaml, serde-yaml-bw can be better choice.
 This crate uses saphyr-parser for budget pre-check only when unsafe-libyaml later does the final parsing.

 ## Usage